 Investing is an essential part of any financial plan.
 Unfortunately, many people don’t invest their savings, offering a wide range of excuses for keeping their money out of the market.

 This can be crippling to your long-term financial health.
-To better understand why let’s take a look at some numbers so you can see exactly what you lose by not investing.
+Take a look at some numbers so you can see exactly what you lose by not investing.

 You Will Need Funds in Retirement

 Before we get into the details of what you lose by not investing, it is important to understand your needs in the future.
 For most people, the biggest financial milestone is the day you walk out of work and don’t return.
 But from that day forward, you are still responsible to pay your expenses, even as your paychecks have ceased.

 Pensions are fading into memory, and most Millennials have never had one.
 Social Security is great, but hardly covers the basics needs of many retirees, particularly if you want to maintain the same standard of living in retirement.

 When you retire, you will still have to pay for food, clothing, and any other living expenses, but likely on a smaller budget.
 To make up the difference in income, you will need a retirement fund.
 And without investing, that retirement fund almost certainly won’t grow enough to support your retirement income needs.

 The Cost of Not Investing $20 per Month

 Many people say they don’t have enough money to invest, but you don’t need to save hundreds or thousands of dollars per month to make it worthwhile.
 Just saving a little bit adds up.
 Let’s look at what $20 becomes over time if you were to invest it.